-Keshav Dogra is a senior economist in Macroeconomic and Monetary Studies in the Federal Reserve Bank of New York’s Research and Statistics Group.
+Pranay Gundam is a research analyst in the Federal Reserve Bank of New York’s Research and Statistics Group.

 Donggyu Lee is a research economist in Macroeconomic and Monetary Studies in the Federal Reserve Bank of New York’s Research and Statistics Group.

-Ramya Nallamotu is a senior research analyst in the Bank’s Research and Statistics Group.
+Ramya Nallamotu is a research analyst in the Federal Reserve Bank of New York’s Research and Statistics Group.

-Sikata Sengupta is a senior research analyst in the Bank’s Research and Statistics Group.
+Brian Pacula is a research analyst in the Federal Reserve Bank of New York’s Research and Statistics Group.